Scientists. Engineers. Entrepreneurs. Pragmatic idealists committed to changing the world

 Sanjay holds an MBA from the Faculty of Management Studies, University of Delhi, and a bachelor’s degree in mechanical engineering from the National Institute of Technology, Srinagar.
 He is an avid golfer, likes to travel, and loves listening to music.
 He lives in Gurgaon, India.

-Sara is the Director of Strategic Initiatives at the Institute for Transformative Technologies (ITT), where she is focused on enhancing ITT’s program portfolio and building its network of partners.
+Sara is the Senior Advisor of Strategic Initiatives at the Institute for Transformative Technologies (ITT), where she is focused on enhancing ITT’s program portfolio and building its network of partners.

 As an economist focused on innovation and international development, Sara previously worked with the Bill & Melinda Gates Foundation, where she helped to shape their agricultural development strategy as Deputy Director.
 She is an experienced social impact adviser on a wide range of subjects such as philanthropic strategy, application of technologies in new markets, corporate governance, and intellectual property rights.
 As an independent consultant, she has supported philanthropic foundations, investment funds, governments, and companies in achieving social impact for their investments.